Wonderful Paintings Inspired by Famous Literary Couples

 Realistically, this story doesn’t end well for the main character.
 Poor paladin Orlando, the unrequited lover, in Song XXIII goes completely mad when he finds out that his Angelica has run away with a simple infantryman (you guessed, it’s Medoro), a Saracen, no less!
 The adjective in the title ‘furioso’ refers to this exact moment, to this blind rage and heart breaking disenchantment.

 Our last wonderful painting inspired by famous literary couples is going to be Medoro and Angelica, by Sebastiano Ricci.
-The painter belongs to the Venetian late Baroque and was a contemporary of Tiepolo.
+The painter belongs to the Venetian late Baroque and was a contemporary of Giovanni Battista Tiepolo.
 Certainly, beauty and luminosity were high priorities on his list.
 He produced a charming set with chubby cherubs, a tanned, vigorous Medoro, and a diaphanous, buttery Angelica.
 They all appear very grand, sensuous, and dynamic – one hundred percent Baroque.
 Critics have matched the two lovers to the two different trees in the scene.
 Although they are clearly different plants, Ricci painted them as if they are joined at the roots.
 One tree is dark and strong (an oak) and the other is thinner and lighter in color (a birch).

 Medoro writes their names on the bark.
 He does it several times actually.
 So does she, in the book.
 They appear to be resting in the wilderness.
 Later they will journey to Angelica’s Country of origin where we can suppose they will lead a happy life.
 Orlando will discover the amorous acronyms and the finding them will cost him his sanity.
 But what can an author do?
 One cannot please everyone.

-Honourable Mentions & FanArt — A Digital Plot Twist
+Honorable Mentions & FanArt — A Digital Plot Twist

-Finally, to wrap up this fine list of famous literary couples inspiring art, there are few honourable mentions.
+Finally, to wrap up this fine list of famous literary couples inspiring art, there are few honorable mentions.
 Nowadays, there is an interesting twist in the production of visual content.
 People around the world create an incredible amount of images via all media every day and share them on the internet.
 They are posted for everyone to enjoy, inspired by some couples of modern and contemporary literature that might not have made the historical masters’ cut.
 These include Elizabeth Bennet & Mr. Darcy from Jane Austen’s Pride & Prejudice (1813), or Daisy & Gatsby from F. Scott Fitzgerald’s The Great Gatsby (1925), or even Ron Weasley & Hermione Granger from J.K.
 Rowling’s Harry Potter saga (1998).
 You can find them on Tumblr, Pinterest and many other platforms!

 We love art history and writing about it.
 Your support helps us to sustain DailyArt Magazine and keep it running.